OSU-Cascades-CS331-Spring-2024/programming-assignment-2-games-onichmath/README.md

 | 2     | Minimax        | Unknown                  | 0.0408                   |

 ## Discussion
 The minimax agent outperformed the human player in each of the tests.
 The average time per move for the minimax agent increases both with larger boards and depths.
 The larger board size increases the amount of moves the minimax agent needs to consider at each depth, while the depth increases the height of the search tree.
-The board size had more noticeable effects on move times since the time complexity of making a move is O(b^d) without pruning and O(b^(d/2)) with alpha-beta pruning.
+The board size had more noticeable effects on move times than depth.
+The time complexity of making a move is O(b^d) without pruning and O(b^(d/2)) with alpha-beta pruning.
 There were noticeable changes in the minimax agent's moves in the 4x4 games when the depth was reduced to 2, however these changes could not be observed in the 8x8 games.

 ## How to play a game: